kod3r/craftar-example-android/README.md

 #### Using FinderMode

 * Call startFinding() in the cloud recognition module whenever you want to start searching.
-For example, if you want to start searching when the activity starts, do it in the ```onPostCreate()``` method:
+For example, if you want to start searching when the activity starts, do it at the end of the ```onPostCreate()``` method:

 ```java
 	@Override